versatiles-org/node-versatiles-container/README.md

 ## API

-### `cloudtiles(src, { tms: true })`
+### `versatiles(src, { tms: true })`

-* `src`: can be a file path or url pointing to a cloudtiles container.
+* `src`: can be a file path or url pointing to a versatiles container.
-* `tms`: set `true` if cloudtiles container uses [tms scheme with inverted Y index](https://gist.github.com/tmcw/4954720)
+* `tms`: set `true` if versatiles container uses [tms scheme with inverted Y index](https://gist.github.com/tmcw/4954720)

 ### `.getTile(z, x, y, function(err, tile))`

-Get a tile as buffer from a cloudtiles container
+Get a tile as buffer from a versatiles container

 ### `.getHeader(function(err, header))`

-Get the header of a cloudtiles container
+Get the header of a versatiles container

 ### `.getMeta(function(err, metadata))`

-Get the metadata of a cloudtiles container
+Get the metadata of a versatiles container

 ### `.getZoomLevels(function(err, zoom))`

-Get the available zoom levels of a cloudtiles container as an array of strings
+Get the available zoom levels of a versatiles container as an array of strings

 ``` js
 [ '0', '1', '2', ... ];